 If a baby does need a tattoo for medical reasons, it will be a small tattoo perform solely for identification reasons.
 In other words, this will not be an elaborate or decorative design.

 The rules around piercings are a bit different.
 It’s pretty common and socially acceptable for a baby to have their ears pierced.

 This is by no means a widely accepted practice.
 However, many people view piercings as less harmful or painful than tattoos.

 They are also not permanent, and ear piercings can close with time.
-For this reason, many parents will choose to get their babies’ ears pierced when they are young for aesthetic reasons.
+For this reason, many parents will choose to get their babies’ ears piercings when they are young for aesthetic reasons.

-Although piercing a child’s ears is considered socially acceptable, it doesn’t always mean it’s safe.
+Although piercing a child’s ears considers to be socially acceptable, it doesn’t always mean it’s safe.
 In fact, many medical practitioners advise parents to learn the potential risks.

 The risks of piercing an infant’s ears can include:

 What You Should Consider Before Getting A Tattoo

 Whether you’re a minor or an informed adult, there are many things you’ll need to consider before getting a tattoo.

 Remember: although there are options to remove your tattoo, getting one will permanently change the appearance of your body.
 It’s not a decision to be taken lightly!